 Payment Plans in Sales Orders

-DYCE IT-Business Toolkit has made significant changes regarding prepayments in the sales area.
+In order to meet tax requirements, DYCE Job Billing has made extensive changes to Prepayments in the sales area.
 The terms Prepayments and Down Payments will be used interchangeably throughout the remainder of this documentation.

 - the tax shown on the prepayment invoice/credit memo should be posted as unrealized and therefore not yet due,